CarlosHenr1que/support-ticket-challenge/README.md

 ### Further improvements
 Fetching all data from MongoDB and generating an XLSX file in the same request can cause delays or timeouts when handling large datasets.
-Would be a good idead setting up a background job to handle the report generation.
+Would be a good idea setting up a background job to handle the report generation.
 That way, you can immediately respond to the user with a job ID, and once the report is ready, notify them with a download link.
 It’s a much smoother experience for everyone!

 ## Front end